Adoptee Rights

 All these points, despite being promoted by the National Council for Adoption, many agencies, many churches and religious organizations and right to life groups, are false.

 Mothers who relinquished could not have been promised anything of the sort by the state governments because there was no confidentiality to give.
 Let us remember that the OBC is a matter of public records until the adoption is finalized.
 That can take months and until that time, the birth certificate clearing stating who gave birth to whom is sitting at a country clerk’s office.
-Look who can get access for instance just in Georgia.
 What do you think would happen if the child never was adopted?
 The record would continue to be open forever.
 Now mind you the birthparents have no rights after signing the relinquishment papers, so they can’t force the child to be adopted nor seal the record.
 No confidentiality.
 Period.

-Plus if there ever was one shred of paper claiming a birthmother anomininity, then the NCFA would have it plated in gold like the Holy Grail.
+Plus if there ever was one shred of paper claiming a birthmother anonymity, then the NCFA would have it plated in gold like the Holy Grail.
 They have not because it does not exist.
-Many mothers have gotten their records from agencies to check and no written promise has ever been found.
+Many mothers have gotten their records from agencies to check and no written promise has ever been found There is even a study on that that shows this is FACT.

 In Kansas and Alaska where the OBC was never sealed, abortion rates were lower than neighboring states.
 In states that opened up the OBC’s, the abortion rates sub-sequentially dropped.